emilopezcano/template_shiny_app/README.md

   + Change title and window_title
   + Change title of sections and sidebars

-- In the inst/app/www folder, include your own resources
+- In the inst/app/www folder, include your own resources, and change the package name in the `R/zzz.R` script.

 ## Template structure